Fall in new cases raises hope in virus outbreak in China

-The outbreak has become the latest political challenge for China’s ruling Communist Party and its leader, Xi Jinping.
+Chinese President Xi Jinping promised tax cuts and other aid to industry as the government tries to limit growing damage to the economy.
+The outbreak has become the latest political challenge for Xi and China’s ruling Communist Party.

 While most of the infections have been in China, it has gradually rippled overseas.
 In Japan, 39 new cases were confirmed on a cruise ship quarantined at Yokohama, bringing the total to 174 on the Diamond Princess.